 The artwork that you provide to us (a .pdf or .ai file) will be used to print directly onto your NFC tag.

-Silicone NFC wristband with white silkscreen printing
+Silicone NFC wristband with two color silkscreen printing

 We offer silkscreen printing for thicker products such as silicone wristbands, ABS keyfobs, and hard tokens.
 Use this for an icon or text in a single solid color.
 Additional colors can be added, but allow room for slight misalignments since each color is applied separately.